-Free Walk Tours - These free tours are lead by volunteers who love San Francisco.
+Free Walk Tours - The BEST!
+These free tours are lead by volunteers who love San Francisco.
 I recommend the walking tour of China Town and Golden Gate Bridge and City Hall but they are all great!
 (It's nice if you plan to tip your volunteer leader at the end of the tour a couple of dollars per person.)

 TRANSPORTATION: Before getting started, please check out 511.org for trip planner, schedules and fares for public transit for San Francisco, East Bay and South Bay Area.
 Make sure you leave enough time in your travel for late buses and other events that may delay your trip.

 MUSEUMS & MORE: The Academy of Sciences Free third Wednesday of each month.
 55 Music Concourse Dr., SF CA 94118 Monday - Saturday 9:30 am - 5 pm Sunday 11 am - 5 pm (415) 379.8000 http://www.calacademy.org It's as if the new Academy brings the whole universe under one roof - an aquarium, a planetarium, a natural history museum and more!
 The 412,000 square foot structure is not only physically impressive, but it just may be the greenest museum on the planet, with a 2 1⁄2 acre Living Roof, an expansive solar canopy, an extensive water reclamation system, and walls insulated with recycled blue jeans.